anmol7470/speed-chat/README.md

 # Speed Chat

-An AI chat application built with Next.js 15, Convex, and AI SDK v5, featuring multiple AI models from OpenAI, file (images and PDFs) upload support, web search, and resumable streams.
+An AI chat application built with Next.js 15, Convex, and AI SDK v5, featuring multiple AI models via OpenRouter, file (images and PDFs) upload support, web search, and resumable streams.

 ## 🚀 Features

-- **Multiple AI Models** - Support for multiple OpenAI models
+- **Multiple AI Models** - Support for multiple models via OpenRouter
 - **Web Search Integration** - Enhanced responses with real-time web search using Exa API
-- **Image Upload Support** - Upload and send images and PDFs with your messages
+- **File Upload Support** - Upload and send images and PDFs with your messages
 - **Persistent Chat History** - Fully synced chat history to use across devices
 - **Branching Conversations** - Create a new chat from an existing message in a chat
 - **Search Chats** - Search through your chat history and messages